iamprem/goodrive/README.md

  - [ ] Google special file types that opens in a browser(Google docs, sheets and so on)
  - [ ] Symbolic links for files (i.e multiple parents for a file)
+ - [ ] Share files with an user
+ - [ ] Icons that show the sync status of the file
+ - [ ] Files shared to you by someone